The Forever Workshop

 See all lessons

 Hello, Human Talkers Who Also Write!
 Yes, you!
 Welcome to Lesson #1 of How REAL Humans Talk!
-I’m thrilled to get you rolling around in the mud with the beautiful MESS that is two or more humans … attempting conversation (what madness!).
+I’m thrilled to get you rolling around in the mud with the beautiful MESS that is two or more humans… attempting conversation (what madness!).
 Across the next four lessons, you’re going to learn how to write flawlessly fucked-up, halting, gorgeously messy, and staggeringly REAL dialogue!

 Why does dialogue matter to your writing?
 Glad you asked.
 Dialogue that HASN’T been trained on real human conversation is maybe your biggest liability.
 It’s often the weakest link in an otherwise beautiful work—flowing prose interrupted by robot stiff diction, or a cloyingly poetic turn of phrase.

-But when we nail authentic “voice,” we DEEPEN investment in our fictional world, reflect our readers back to themselves, pop champagne, and celebrate the gnarly mess that is humanity!
-To get to that authenticity, you and I will: 1).
-Investigate how we can use our LIVED EXPERIENCES as actual humans who talk all the time in real life—and are thus natural experts!—to shape how our fictional humans talk in fictional stories.
-2).
-We’ll read and watch loads of vivid examples from pop culture, to bring the lessons home with heart and oomph.
+2. We’ll read and watch loads of vivid examples from pop culture, to bring the lessons home with heart and oomph.
 My big goal: I want you to sashay out of the month of January feeling like a conversational GOD on the page.
 WAY more confident and exploratory in your dialogue writing than ever before.
 A Chatty Cathy badass, practically burping speech bubbles.

 I’m Lauren Veloski and I’m a screenwriter, comedy writer, and the founder of THAT’S BANANAS.
 I teach screenwriting courses year-round (including many at Write or Die) and work as a coach with writers of ALL modes: short story writers, novelists, screenwriters, comedy writers, memoirists, playwrights, you name it.
 Before I started teaching and coaching, I spent 15+ years as the “story doctor” in the room on loads of film & TV projects.
 I was brought in to fix narrative problems, to find the funny, to make it weird, to make scenes go ka-boom, and most importantly: to shape the dialogue into something chiseled and powerful, but flawlessly authentic.